JanHendrikVanHeusden/Kute/README.md

 5. **Protection of <u>P</u>ersonally <u>I</u>dentifiable <u>D</u>ata / GDPR**
    * **Kute** has several options that may help to keep Personally Identifiable Data out of your log files

+6. **Performance**
+   * You want a String representation with performance comparable to IDE
+   * You want the possibility to exclude individual properties or certain categories of properties
+      * E.g., if your JPA entities contain lists of child entities, you want to keep the child entities out of the parent's String representation
+        > You don't want your `toString()` have fetching records from the database...!

 <hr>